 Best Practices for Security in the Visual Studio SDK

-You need to understand security for VSPackage extensions so that you can create the best products possible.
+VSIP partners should acknowledge that they have a responsibility to understand security vulnerabilities so that they can create the best products possible.

 A secure product helps protect the following: